 - Find objects at home to count, such as snack crackers, counting socks from the dryer, and even fingers and toes!

-By Kindergarten, children will be asked to understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted.
+By Kindergarten, many children will be asked to understand that the last number name said tells the number of objects counted.
+The number of items is the same regardless of their arrangement or the order they counted.

 Remember it, and save it for when your child has confidently mastered counting 1-10.

-Once you are sure they understand the number name and how it relates to the amount, begin to use the numbers out of sequence.
+Once you are sure your preschooler understands the number name and how it relates to the amount, begin to use the numbers out of sequence.

-Next, lift up the bowl and count the bears.
+Next, lift the bowl and count the bears.

-Finally, assign the correct number name with the amount of bears under the bowl.
+Finally, assign the correct number name with the number of bears under the bowl.

 Play the first time only with numbers 1-10.
 This will help gain confidence and momentum for higher numbers the next time you play.

 The best time to play is now!
 Let’s play this counting surprise activity with our preschoolers today.